Amino Acids MCAT: What You Need to Know

 • A variable side chain, or R-group, that is unique to each amino acid

-What do I Need to Know About Amino Acids MCAT?
+What Do I Need to Know About Amino Acids MCAT?

 There are 20 unique R-groups, meaning that there are 20 unique amino acids that you could be tested on in the MCAT.
-What do you need to know about each of these MCAT amino acids?
+What do you need to know about each of these amino acids?
 Read online, and it seems most people shrug and say “everything.”

 With the comprehensiveness of the MCAT, I see where they’re going on that, but it’s definitely not the most comforting advice for someone trying to figure out where to start studying for the biochemistry segment.
 Below we will break down how you should approach studying amino acids on the MCAT.